We’ve gained a good understanding of assignment as a tool in modeling, as well

 forcings will simply return the stored value without repeating the computation.

-In other words, we implement delay
+In other words, we implement delay as a special-purpose memoized

 procedure similar to the one described in Exercise 3.27.
 One way to